-Change of Program for Cross-institution Students
+Change of Unit Enrolment for Crossinstitution Students

-Cross-institution students wishing to change their program of study should apply to do so in writing to the Undergraduate Studies Section.
+Cross-institution students wishing to change their unit enrolment should apply to do so in writing to the Undergraduate Studies Section.
 Students enrolled in undergraduate units as specified in the Schedule of Undergraduate Units are subject to the same conditions of enrolment as Bachelor Degree candidates, in particular to the provisions of Rules 7, 8, 9, 10 and 11 of the Bachelor Degree Rules.

-Change of Program for Non-award Students
+Change of Unit Enrolment for Nonaward Students

-Non-award students should make application to the Centre for Open Education using the yellow non-award change of program form.
+Non-award students should make application to the Centre for Open Education using the yellow non-award change of unit enrolment form.
 Non-award students enrolled in undergraduate units as specified in the Schedule of Undergraduate Units are subject to the same conditions of enrolment as Bachelor Degree candidates, in particular to the provisions of Rules 3, 6, 7, 8, 9, 10, 11 and 12 of the Bachelor Degree Rules.
 Non-award students cannot add or withdraw from units online, however they may change their classes on the web (eStudent).